 I had to ask her to repeat what she had just said to me because I could not believe it.
 I was on the phone with a close family friend who had called to ask me how my dissertation defense went.
-My parents had called her and asked her to pray for me and she decided to call me to check up on the product of her prayer and to, of course, give me a little life advice.
+My parents had called her and asked her to pray for me and she decided to call me to check up on the product of her prayer and to, of course, give me a little life advice about my choices.

 She went on to inform me that despite my degrees, “A woman is nothing without children.”